hamzzy/qubit-q/README.md

 # MAI (Mobile AI Runtime)

-Production-oriented local LLM runtime for mobile and edge, implemented in Rust with a Flutter client.
+local LLM runtime for mobile and edge, implemented in Rust with a Flutter client.

 MAI is designed as an on-device inference platform, not just a UI wrapper.
 It provides:
 - A Rust runtime with model registry, memory guardrails, and runtime metrics